Updated April 2024

 Acute serology

-• A blood specimen (5ml in serum tube) for measles antibodies (IgM and IgG separately) collected at the first visit (ideally within seven days after rash onset).
+A blood specimen (5ml) in serum separator tube (SST) for measles antibodies (IgM and IgG separately) collected at the first visit (ideally within seven days after rash onset).
 The requisition should be clearly marked “acute measles serology”.

 Note: Diagnostic laboratory testing on well persons who have recently received measles-containing vaccine as part of the routine schedule or in advance of planned travel is not indicated.